1/3 Cup

 Conclusion

 The question "how many oz in a 1/3 cup" has no single answer — only the right answer for what you're measuring.
-For liquids, it's a fixed 2.67 fluid ounces.
-Plus, for dry and semi-solid ingredients, the ounce weight swings from about 1.
-Practically speaking, 1 oz for oats to over 4 oz for honey, all within that same 1/3 cup scoop.
+Even so, for liquids, it's a fixed 2.
+67 fluid ounces.
+In practice, for dry and semi-solid ingredients, the ounce weight swings from about 1.
+1 oz for oats to over 4 oz for honey, all within that same 1/3 cup scoop.
 The safest move in any kitchen is to weigh with a scale and treat cup measures as a backup, not a law.
 Keep a note of your common conversions, respect the difference between fluid and weight ounces, and you'll avoid the soggy cakes and bland batches that come from guessing.
 Precision isn't about being fussy — it's about getting the result you actually wanted.